 You have launched your preparation for law school, and may be wondering “What Next?”
 This simple exercise will help you get started.

-- What are three take-aways from exploring the resources in “Launch Your Preparation for Law School”?
+- What are 3 take-aways from exploring the resources in “Launch Your Preparation for Law School”?

-- What are two questions that you still have/what are you questioning now?
+- What are 2 questions that you still have/what are you questioning now?

 - What is 1 specific action step you can take to help answer your 2 questions?